Tornado warning issued for part of Harrison County

-The National Weather Sevice has issued a tornado warning for part of Harrison County including Hallsville and Marshall until 10:30 a.m.
+The National Weather Service has issued a tornado warning for part of Harrison County including Hallsville and Marshall until 10:30 a.m.

 Residents in the areas of the warning should take cover, move to a basement or an interior room or the lowest floor of a sturdy building.